chengweixuan/shorturl-front/README.md

 # Smollink (Frontend)

 Frontend component for the URL Shortening service, Smollink.
+Made with Vue.js using the Quasar framework.

 Backend component and more information on the project found at: https://github.com/chengweixuan/Smollink

+## This project is now deployed live at:  https://smol-link.herokuapp.com/

 ## Install the dependencies
 ```bash